ntopia/os-project/README.md

 //TODO

 #### Implementing loadbalance
-When triggered, first find runqueue with minimum weight sum and maximum weight sum by traversing online cpus. we used `rcu_read_lock` to assure synchronization.
+When triggered, first find runqueue with minimum weight sum and maximum weight sum by traversing online cpus.
+We used `rcu_read_lock` to assure synchronization.
-If it is possible to migrate. use `double_rq_lock` to hold locks for both rqs,and traverse tasks in rq with maximum weight sum and find task with maximum migratable task.
+If it is possible to migrate, then use `double_rq_lock` to hold locks for both rqs, and traverse tasks in rq with maximum weight sum and find task with maximum migratable task.
 If we found one, then dequeue that task from maximum rq and enqueue it in minimum rq, then unlock both locks.

 #### Setting WRR to default scheduler